 Blum, Blum and Shub Pseudo Random Bit Generator

-(optional) argument of the form option=value where option is one of primes, numbits, or output
+(optional) argument of the form option=value where option is one of range or seed

-The NewBitGenerator command outputs a Maple procedure, a pseudo-random bit generator, which when called outputs one pseudo-random bit, a 0 or 1.
+The NewGenerator command outputs a Maple procedure, a pseudo-random number generator, which when called outputs a pseudo-random number.
 The generator is a Blum-Blum-Shub (BBS) generator.
 A BBS generator uses the following quadratic recurrence to generate a sequence of integers x1,⁢x2,⁢… from which cryptographically secure pseudo-random bits z1,⁢z2,⁢… are extracted:

 n is a product of two large primes p and q,